PanicInitiative/panicbutton.io/_posts/help/using/0001-01-01-help-using-04-faq.md

 **1. I’ve downloaded the app but I can’t find the app on my phone, where is it?**

-Search amongst your apps for a new one app with the PB icon.
+Search amongst your apps for a new app with the PB icon.
 This icon will show until you have finished setting up the app, after which it will be appear with the Calculate! icon.
-_
-Image screenshot of PB icon within the apps

 **2. How can I reset my passcode if I have forgotten it?**